acl-org/acl-anthology/README_detailed.md

 ```

 Generating the website is quite a resource-hungry process, but should not take
 longer than a few minutes.
-Due to the high memory usage, it is possible that it
+Due to the high memory usage (approx. 18 GB
+according to the output of `hugo --stepAnalysis`), it is possible that it will
-will cause swapping and consequently slow down your system for a while.
+cause swapping and consequently slow down your system for a while.

 The fully generated website will be in `hugo/public/` afterwards.